 The basic rules for process orchestration are described in the One Identity Manager.
 It describes how to customize processes to your requirements and your own processes.
 An explanation of how to configure logging of data changes and information from process handling is also provided.
 Advanced configuration settings for the Job server One Identity Manager Service are described.
-Information is also provided on integrating web services, binding a SOAP Web Service and data exchange using SPML.
+In addition, you will find information about integrating web services.